awslabs/windows-web-app-migration-assistant/README.md

 .NET applications from local IIS Windows servers to AWS Elastic Beanstalk.
 The assistant supports migrating an entire website with its configurations to Elastic Beanstalk with minimal or no changes needed.
-It also comes with an optional database migration utility (MigrateSQLServerToEC2Windows.ps1) that migrates SQL databases associated with the website to new SQL Windows instances in AWS EC2.
+It also comes with an optional database migration utility (MigrateSQLServerToEC2Windows.ps1) that migrates SQL databases associated with the website to new SQL servers in AWS EC2.

-Download link for the database migration tool: https://aws.amazon.com/blogs/database/migrating-your-on-premises-sql-server-windows-workloads-to-amazon-ec2-linux/
+Link to the database migration tool: https://aws.amazon.com/blogs/database/migrating-your-on-premises-sql-server-windows-workloads-to-amazon-ec2-linux/